 Promotes good practice

-On 25th May 2018, the new General Data Protection Regulations (GPDR) come into force and these will apply to all schools adding extra responsibilities to those of the Data Protection Act 1998.
-Schools will have to ensure that the strategies they currently have in place for data protection are compliant and failure to do so could result in very heavy fines for breaches.
-Accountability is central to GPDR.
+On 25th May 2018, the new General Data Protection Regulations (GPDR) came into force and these apply to all schools adding extra responsibilities to those of the Data Protection Act 1998.
+Schools ensures that the strategies we have in place for data protection are compliant and recognise that failure to do so could result in very heavy fines for breaches.
+Accountability is central to our General Data Protection.